larslorch/dibs/README.md

 key, subk = random.split(key)
 gs, thetas = dibs.sample(key=subk, n_particles=20, steps=1000)
 ```

-Whenever a GPU backend is available to JAX, the implementation will automatically leverage it to accelerate its computations.
+In the above, the keyword argument `x` for `JointDiBS` is a matrix of shape `[N, d]` and could
+be any real-world data set.

 ## Example Notebooks

 For a working example of the above,  we recommend opening our example notebook in Google Colab, which runs **directly from your browser**.
+Whenever a GPU backend is available to JAX, the implementation will automatically leverage it to accelerate its computations.
-Selecting the GPU runtime available in Google Colab will make inference significantly faster.
+Thus, selecting the GPU runtime available in Google Colab will make inference significantly faster.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/larslorch/dibs/blob/master/examples/dibs_joint_colab.ipynb)